 Bleeding hearts are a good choice for gardening in tough areas — check out more plants for tricky locations.

 Hosta, Zones 3 to 8

 No “best of” shade list would be complete without hostas.
-This hardy plant is known for adding texture and color.
+This hardy plant is known for adding texture and color to shady areas.
 While some hostas tolerate sun, those grown in partial shade usually produce the best-looking and longest-lasting leaves.

 Why we love it: Dense, leafy clumps make way for stems of blossoms that rise up to 3 feet above the prized foliage.
 There are so many varieties on the market chances are one or several will fit your garden.